harrycresswell/harry/content/writing/hugo-netlify-redirects.md

 ## Wrapping up

-Set up redirects when you want to make changes to your content structure without loosing the integrity of the links to your content from around the web.
+Set up redirects when you want to make changes to your content structure without losing the integrity of the links to your content from around the web.

 With Hugo sites you have the option of using Hugo Aliases, but if you use Netlify to host and deploy your website, then it seems like Netlify Redirects is the more favoured approach.